carpentries/carpentries.org/content/lessons/_index.md

 All of our lessons have been collaboratively developed by members of The Carpentries community, and subsequently updated and polished based on extensive testing and feedback from Instructors.

-Our lessons are built using the [Workbench](/workbench), a custom open-source software framework written in R.
+Our lessons are built using [The Carpentries Workbench](/workbench), a custom open-source software framework written in R.

 ## Search lessons